 The subject site currently consists of undeveloped land in the north-central portion of Emporia.
 The site is within a primarily developed, mixed-use neighborhood, surrounded by retail/commercial businesses, residential dwellings, railroad tracks and undeveloped land, with existing structures in fair to good condition.
-The railroad tracks that border the site to the west may have a negative impact on the site's marketability; however, interviews conducted with property managers of Northwood Village Apartments and Reese Village Apartments (Map IDs 3 and 8, respectively), both affordable properties within the market that have a similar proximity to the aforementioned railroad tracks as the site, indicated that demand in the area for housing overrides any concerns tenants have with the proximity of the railroad tracks.
-This is further evidenced by the 100.0% occupancy rates and waitlists maintained at both of the aforementioned properties.
+The railroad tracks that border the site to the west may have a negative impact on the site's marketability; however, an interview conducted with the property manager of Reese Village Apartments, an affordable rental property within the market that has a similar proximity to the aforementioned railroad tracks as the site, indicated that demand in the area for housing overrides any concerns tenants have with the proximity of the railroad tracks.
+This is further evidenced by the 100.0% occupancy rate and waitlist maintained at the aforementioned property.
 Nonetheless, it is recommended that the developer implements buffering between the site and the railroad tracks to help mitigate the potential impact the proximity of the aforementioned land use may have on marketability.
 Visibility of the site is considered good, as it will be unobstructed from view by passerby traffic and is located along roadways that occasionally experience moderate traffic patterns.
 Access to and from the site is also considered good, as it is within 1.3 miles of U.S. Highways 58, 58 Business and 301, and Interstate 95.
 Additionally, Greensville Emporia Transit (GET) offers fixed-route and on-demand busing services to residents of Emporia, with the closest bus stop being within 0.3 mile of the site.
 Most community services are within 1.0 mile of the site, including public safety services.
 Overall, the site neighborhood and proximity of community services is anticipated to generally have a positive impact on its marketability.
 Additional information regarding the subject site, surrounding land uses and the proximity of community services is included in Section IV - Area Analysis.